datagrind/Notes/General Notes/01_Web Development_Fundementals.md

 ### Front End vs. Back End vs. Full Stack

-     In server-supported web pages and applications, different "Ends"
+     In server-supported web pages and applications, different "Ends" of the web page are the client-side browser and the server-side code.

+     HTML, CSS, and JS are all clinet-side, Front End technologies.
+     The code that lives server-side is referred to as the Back End.